 where λc and λe can be replaced with observed event rates if censoring is present and ϕ(λ) can changed depending on they type of entry into the study that is expected as outlined above.

-Power: Calculations for the power of the study are slightly more involved than the calculations for sample size due to the way the R package being used is built (gsDesign, CITATION).
+Power: Calculations for the power of the study are slightly more involved than the calculations for sample size due to the way the R package being used is built (Anderson, 2016).
 Although calculations for sample size and power can be performed in terms of both the event rates or the number of expected events, the gsDesign package can only calculate power in terms of the number of observed events.
 Thus, conversions from the event rates to the number of expected events are performed and then the power is calculated.
 The first step is to calculate the required sample size in terms of the event rates, as shown above in the sample size calculations, using any power.

 N=(Zαϕ(λ)λ2(Qe-1+Qc-1)+Z0.2ϕ(λe)λeQe-1+ϕ(λc)λc2Qc-1ln(λcλe))2